 If you have a Queensland driver licence you must report any long-term medical conditions that affect your ability to drive safely.
 You must report these conditions as soon as they develop—you cannot wait until you renew your licence.

-If you do not report your condition, you may receive a fine of up to $6,831 and have your licence cancelled.
+If you do not report your condition, you may receive a fine of over $7,000 and have your licence cancelled.

 You can notify us:

 - in person

 - by completing the medical condition notification (F4355) and sending it to the address as listed on the form.

 Health professionals may report directly to us if they believe their advice may be ignored or that your condition poses a risk to public safety.